 See our Oktoberfest photos >

-September 27 – October 13, 2013 (tbc): The Oktoberfest Hannover claims to be the second-largest ‘Oktoberfest‘ in the world, after Munich.
-More than a million visitors attend this 16-day event and its two large beer tents seat more than a thousand drinkers.
+September 26 – October 12, 2014 (tbc): The Oktoberfest Hannover claims to be the second-largest ‘Oktoberfest‘ in the world, after Munich.
+More than a million visitors attend this 16-day event at the Schützenplatz in Hannover, and its two large beer tents seat more than a thousand drinkers.

 A visit to Germany is not complete without going to a Wine or a Beer Festival.
 There is plenty on offer so it’s necessary to plan well in order to get maximum coverage.

 Did you find the wine and beer festival you were looking for?
-Please leave me a comment.
-If there are any other festivals you would like to see on this list, please also let me know.
+Do let me know.

 Food and wine tour